Knoblauchpilze/bsgalone/README.md

 The idle mode is composed of a succession of node to go to a target.
 This defines a patrol for the AI to loop through while waiting for something to happen.

 This mode can't fail: the AI will just loop indefinitely until something else happens.
+When the last target is reached, the `SequenceNode` will succeed and the repeater will start again the sequence.

 #### Orchestration